 My first memory of photography was when I was eight years old and went to DisneyWorld with my family.
 I had a new camera and documented every aspect of our trip, making my family pose with our fingers pointed towards whatever attraction we were standing near.

-I was given a Polaroid camera as a present, and I began documenting with both color film and Polaroid photography.
+Shortly after, I was gifted a Polaroid camera, and I began documenting the world around me with both color film and Polaroid photography.
 I set up photoshoots: I moved all the furniture away from a white wall in my room, set up lamps for lighting, and posed my 3 year old brother in various outfits.
 I was experimenting and exploring.

 I went on to study photography more seriously in college, falling in love with black and white photography in the darkroom.
 I have always loved nature: an amazing tree or the sound of the wind can stop me in my tracks.
 I found a deeper connection to nature through my photography, and the ability to show it as it appears through my mind’s eye.
 I remember walking around “seeing the world in black and white” even when I didn’t have my camera in hand.